elastisys/compliantkubernetes/docs/adr/0003-push-metrics-via-influxdb.md

 We want to support workload multi-tenancy, i.e., one Management Cluster -- hosting the tamper-proof logging environment -- and multiple Workload Clusters.
 Currently, the Management Cluster exposes two end-points for Workload Clusters:

 - Dex, for authentication;
-- Elastisearch, for pushing logs (append-only).
+- Elasticsearch, for pushing logs (append-only).

 Currently, the Management Cluster pulls metrics from the Workload Cluster.
 This makes it difficult to have multiple Workload Clusters connected to the same Management Cluster.